Richard-yc/resnet50-vs-efficientnetb3-face-classification/README.md

 data/README.md
 ```
 ### Expected Dataset Structure
-The reproducibility notebooks currently assumes the main dataset is located on the Desktop and renamed to:
+The reproducibility notebooks currently assume the main dataset is located on the Desktop and renamed to

 ```text
 real-vs-fake